-Oak Tree provides a safe place for all animals in their time of need.
+Oak Tree provides a safe place for cats, dogs and equines in their time of need.
 We look to rehome dogs, cats, and equines and work to support good, long-term healthy relationships between animals and their owners out in the community.

-Founded in 1909 by Francis Cox, who campaigned for better working conditions for pit ponies and other working horses, the Charity has now grown to provide a home for horses, goats, sheep and cattle.
-It’s also a safe haven for stray, abandoned or unwanted dogs and cats who are awaiting new homes through our Adoption Programme.
+Founded in 1909 by Francis Cox, who campaigned for better working conditions for pit ponies and other working horses, the Charity has now grown to provide a home for equines and goats.
+It’s also a safe haven for abandoned or relinquished dogs and cats who are awaiting new homes through our Adoption Programme.